How to Break Bad Habits: 10 Proven Neuroscience-Backed Techniques

 Track your progress daily for at least 66 days.
 Research shows this average timeframe allows new automatic behaviors to form.
 But don’t expect perfection.
 The actual range spans 18 to 254 days depending on habit complexity and personal factors.

-Understanding How Habits Form in Your Brain
+How Do Habits Form In Your Brain?

 Brain diagram: "habit loop diagram showing cue routine reward cycle in basal ganglia